ECJ says Facebook data transfers to US ‘valid’ in Max Schrems case

 Privacy activist Max Schrems speaking in Dublin last year.
 Photograph: Nick Bradshaw

-Facebook and thousands of other companies that use European Union-approved clauses to ship commercial data across borders got a boost from an adviser to the bloc’s top court.
+Personal data transfers from tech companies in the EU into the US are “valid”, according to an opinion from a high-level adviser to the EU’s top court, which provides a major boost to companies such as Facebook.

-At issue are so-called standard contractual clauses, and parts of the EU-US Privacy Shield, the transatlantic data transfer pact adopted in 2016 to replace the Safe Harbor accord which had been torpedoed by Austrian privacy activist Max Schrems.
+At issue in the European Court of Justice are so-called standard contractual clauses, and parts of the EU-US Privacy Shield.
+The “shield” is a data transfer pact which was adopted in 2016 after its predecessor agreement was topedoed by Austrian privacy activist Max Schrems.

 The advice may provide clues for the outcome of the the final decision.
 Rulings by the Luxembourg-based court usually come several months later.